D4rkHero/GCNet/docs/info/Packets.md

 (As you can see in the bytes in red, the compression flag is _true_ and the zlib header is present)

-Actually, only the portion in bold is compressed: the header plus 4 bytes remains uncompressed, as well as the _00 00 00_ padding at the end.
+Actually, only the highlighted portion is compressed: the header plus 4 bytes remains uncompressed, as well as the _00 00 00_ padding at the end.

 After the data is decompressed, it "become a normal packet" and may be read normally.

 [Under construction!]